 Some major research themes of the lab are:

-1. Machine learning for medical imaging data connected to genomic datasets.
+1. Machine learning for medical imaging data connected to genomic and lifetime electronic healthcare record datasets.
 In the past decades, enormous amounts of data have been generated in the field of medical imaging.
 However linking these with the genomic data has been hindered by the inability to directly measure phenotypes from them at high throughput.
-We are building machine learning methods, particularly transfer learning approaches to automatically extract features and phenotypes from a variety of biomedical imaging datasets and then connecting these with genomic information to understand the genetic basis of these traits.
+We are building machine learning methods, particularly deep learning approaches to automatically extract features and phenotypes from a variety of biomedical imaging datasets and then connecting these with genomic information to understand the genetic basis of these traits.

 2. Human evolution, particularly understanding the evolution of the human brain and the human skeletal form.
 We also examine how the processes of novelty generation (mutation, recombination and natural selection) themselves vary across populations and time scales.
 The study of these basic processes have important implications for understanding human disease.